dicklarsson/vite-bundle-browser-library/README.md

 So we use third party library `axios` to consume a REST service.

-We bundle our own code and all dependencies (yes only axios) into a cjs bundle.
+We bundle our own code and all dependencies (yes only axios) into a ES6 module bundle.

 **To fully undstand what is going on, why this work.**
 - Try out the example